isabelrem/2023-Software-Development-Assessment/UserGuide.md

     Generate BED file?
 (Y/N)
     > Y

+    For exon coordinates on transcript, press \'1\'.
+For genomic coordinates, press \'2\'.
+    > 1

 A bed_files folder will be created and your BED file can be found here.

 Finally, it will ask whether you would like to save your results::